useperform/perform/docs/tutorial/media.rst

 Go ahead and create some bikes in the admin, linking them to your newly uploaded media files.

-Update the frontend to show images along with the bikes:
+Update ``src/AppBundle/Resources/views/home.html.twig`` to show images alongside the bikes:

 .. code-block:: diff